megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 # After the pipeline runs

-At the end of your pipeline runs, each subject/job will exist as a branch in the `output` special remote set up by the bootstrap script.
+At the end of your pipeline runs, each subject/job will exist as a datalad branch in the `output` special remote set up by the bootstrap script.
 These branches will need to be merged into a single branch to create a complete results dataset.

-A script to do this was created during the bootstrapping, to run the merge:
+A script to do this was created during the bootstrapping.
+To run the merge:

 ```bash
 $ bash code/merge_outputs.sh